khursheedali38/Image-Processing/README.md

 - Find the centre location of the used tablet.
 The flow and implementation can be found in `tabletsCount\tablets.m`

+## Counting the number squares of each color size wise
+This is an approach to get a count of squares.
+It gives an approach to following two questions:
+- Count the number of white squares size wise.
+- Count the number of gray squares size wise.
+The flow and implementation can be found in `squaresCount\squares.m`

 ## Built With
 - Matlab(R2015a RELEASE)